 The group had taken a stand against participating in white feminist art projects, including one who refused to go to New York City when she was asked to assist Judy Chicago in a major project.
-That 1979 art installation would be credited as the first epic feminist artwork, The Last Supper (The Dinner Party) but it did not include women of color.
+That 1979 art installation would be credited as the first epic feminist artwork, The Last Supper (The Dinner Party) but it did not center the work of women of color.
 Garcia explained, “We want to have a seat at the table, but not be diminished.”

 When debriefing the film with students, Flores and Garcia said that Central Valley artists have always been diminished by the larger art community in California, nationally and internationally.
 Garcia assured the students that “while our art is different than that of Los Angeles and San Francisco, it is not lesser.”
 Additionally, Chicano and female artists too often were not valued or treated as secondary to white men.
 She also said, “Fresno’s white community tends to be politically conservative and muralism as an artistic movement was created by communities of color.”